Check if your spelling is correct, or try removing filters.

 The City of San Diego hosted a virtual Scoping Meeting on January 24, 2022 to discuss the environmental review process for the De Anza Cove Amendment to the Mission Bay Park Master Plan.

-The Planning Department is evaluating nature-based alternatives that would result in an expanded wetland in De Anza Cove.
+The City Planning Department is evaluating nature-based alternatives that would result in an expanded wetland in De Anza Cove.
 Enhanced wetlands have the potential to increase climate resiliency, carbon sequestration and provide for quality habitat for endangered plants and animals.
 Wetlands can provide recreational and educational opportunities that would be unique to northwest Mission Bay.

 History in Brief